Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: December 2, 2024

 Avastin

-Prior studies of Avastin, also known as bevacizumab, in mesothelioma clinical trials produced inconsistent results among participants.
+Prior studies of Avastin, or bevacizumab, in mesothelioma trials had mixed results.
 Some patients responded well, others not at all.
-However, a 2015 French study tested the drug on hundreds of mesothelioma patients in combination with chemotherapy and reported an overall survival of 18.8 months.
+A 2015 French study tested the drug on hundreds of mesothelioma patients, using it with chemotherapy.
+It reported an overall survival of 18.8 months.
 Average survival is around 12 months with chemotherapy alone.

 How Do These Drugs Work?

-Angiogenesis occurs using a complex “s” signaling cascade” in which cells communicate messages via proteins.
+Angiogenesis occurs via a complex signaling process where cells use proteins to communicate.
 Anti-angiogenesis drugs interfere with this process in one of three ways, each corresponding to a specific step of the cascade.
-This class of drugs is technically considered a form of targeted therapy.
+These drugs are a type of targeted therapy.

-The first step of the angiogenesis process makes room for new endothelial cells located on the outer lining of blood vessels.
+The first step of angiogenesis makes room for new cells on the outer lining of blood vessels.
+They are called endothelial cells.
 In this step, endothelial cells break down placeholder material surrounding the cells, called the extracellular matrix.

 Cancer cells trigger this process to create space for a new blood vessel to branch off an existing one toward a tumor.
-When anti-angiogenesis drugs inhibit this process, new cells have no room to form blood vessels, preventing the angiogenesis cascade.
+Anti-angiogenesis drugs stop this process.
+New cells have no room to form blood vessels, preventing the angiogenesis cascade.

 Side Effects of Anti-Angiogenesis Drugs

-Anti-angiogenesis drugs tend to cause fewer and milder side effects than chemotherapy.
-Whereas chemotherapy drugs attack quickly dividing cells, even if they are healthy, anti-angiogenesis drugs do not affect most healthy cells.
+Anti-angiogenesis drugs tend to cause fewer and milder side effects than chemo.
+On the other hand, chemotherapy drugs attack quickly dividing cells, even if they are healthy.
+But anti-angiogenesis drugs do not affect most healthy cells.

 The downside is that because angiogenesis occurs when wounds are healing, these drugs complicate the healing process and may lead to excessive bleeding.
-Patients may also develop blood clots in the arteries, internal bleeding or a hole in the digestive tract.
+Patients may also develop blood clots, internal bleeding or a hole in the digestive tract.

-Overall, angiogenesis-targeting therapies have a low risk of significant side effects while showing promising results in preventing mesothelioma metastasis.
+Angiogenesis-targeting therapies have a low risk of major side effects.
+They show promise in preventing mesothelioma from spreading.

 Photodynamic Therapy Drugs

-Photodynamic therapy is a two-step treatment procedure that uses photosensitizing drugs to make cancer cells vulnerable to light and then uses light to destroy the cancer cells.
-For mesothelioma patients, the photosensitizer is almost always porfimer sodium (Photofrin), which is also used in other cancers, like esophageal cancer.
+Photodynamic therapy is a two-step treatment.
+It uses drugs to make cancer cells sensitive to light and then light to destroy them.
+For mesothelioma, the photosensitizer is almost always porfimer sodium (Photofrin).
+It is also used for other cancers like esophageal cancer.

-Researchers are testing photodynamic therapy in pleural mesothelioma patients and have discovered that it improves survival times.
+Researchers are testing photodynamic therapy in pleural mesothelioma patients.
+They found it improves survival times.
 The treatment is still in development for peritoneal mesothelioma while doctors search for an effective means of administering light to the abdominal cavity.
 The therapy commonly causes light sensitivity for about six weeks, possibly resulting in burning, swelling or scarring.

 The Future of Mesothelioma Drugs